unionblitz/TankGame/README.md

 You will want to change the "socketUrl" in the [Globals.js](/public/js/globals.js) file to point to your IP address.

 You will also want to ensure that you have opened up the port (in this case, port 1337) for nodeJS.
+This may require a Firewall/DNS update.

+### Requirements
+If you look into the [package.json](package.json) file, you will see what Node Package Modules (NPM) are used.
+Here is a list (it might not be as up to date as the package.json file):
+* Latest NodeJS
+* NodeJS Module: Socket.IO
+* NodeJS Module: Jade
+* NodeJS Module: Stylus
+* NodeJS Module: JSHtml-Express
+* NodeJS Module: Extend

+A web browser that supports Canvas (most/all popular and modern browsers do).